 Alternate Funding Options

-If you find yourself being turned down by banks and other financial facilities, you are going to need some alternate ways to start your business.
+If you find yourself being turned down by banks and other financial facilities, you are going to need some alternative ways to start your business.

 Sure, funding can be more challenging to acquire, but, as hundreds of small business owners can attest, it is possible!